sjmignot/dogsbody/content/posts/the-third-bank-of-the-river.md

 So, let’s get on with it:

+## Some personal context: American Pastoral and "understanding stories"

 My life seems in limbo.
 Adulthood is just beyond a physics course that I am, at snail-speed, completing.
 I’m living at home: barely writing, reading, physicsing, and waiting.

 All this to say that I have spent today lounging on the coach in my parent’s house.
 I have had three coffee’s too many: my body not deserving to by primordialized by adrenaline, having no reason to be whipped into action, having no lions, made brain lions.

-I had just finished reading Phillip Roth’s American Pastoral.
+I have just finished reading Phillip Roth’s American Pastoral.
 A masterpiece, which, like most pieces of great literature, left me feeling a little conflicted: deeply moved but disappointed by my own writing.
 Roth's book, and generally his writing, is alight with a deep compassion for his characters.
-Though, compassion for its characters seemed to be simply a way to realize and distribute the profound sadness of their experiences.
+Though, compassion for its characters seems simply a way to realize and distribute the profound sadness of their experiences: so I ask, is this empathy?

-So, the book left me anxious and sad, and my brain was swimming with words and coffee.
+The book left me anxious and sad and moved, and my brain was swimming with words and coffee.
 I couldn’t focus on anything.

 It’s in these kinds of moments that I tend to feel dissociated—detached from the world and my decisions.
 One of my recurring fears is losing control of my body my mind.
 Although this losing control is not the terrifying part: the terrifying part is coming to after 10 or 20 or 30 or 40 years to whatever life an automated version of myself has built.